-Hair type: Cavalier King Charles has a silky coat of medium length which feathers around the ears, chest, legs and tail.
+Hair type: They have a silky coat of medium length which feathers around the ears, chest, legs and tail.
 Prone to tangling and matting, they are also known to shed substantially.

-Daily coat care: Your Cavalier King Charles will need to be brushed daily using a firm bristle comb or brush.
+Daily coat care: Your dog will need to be brushed daily using a firm bristle comb or brush.
 Particular attention should be paid to the ears which are particularly prone to matting.

 Recommended groom frequency: A Cavalier King Charles will need to be fully groomed every six weeks.
 Mid-groom hair trims, particularly around the feet pads where hair grows quickly may also be needed, as may an ear clean.

-To help you choose the right dog food for your Cavalier King Charles, speak with one of pet care advisors instore who can talk you through the options available.
+To help you choose the right dog food for your dog, speak with one of pet care advisors instore who can talk you through the options available.

 Where to get a Cavalier King Charles